 Gofundme and Indiegogo maybe two of the largest, but you should know already the hottest thing on the web!
 Raising charity funding is the easiest thing, whether online or offline.
 Genuine philanthropic causes like helping the disadvantaged in health and education, food and housing, have timeless appeal.

 What is Crowdfunding?

 Crowdfunding or raising donations online is a reality, and maybe 500 such websites or more are doing the rounds night and day.
 Unlike the shops in the town, websites need not close nightly, which is a mighty advantage in terms of costs and accessibility from around the globe.
 Crowdfunding may be worth more than $5 billion during the current financial year with a million and more individual campaigns!

 How exactly does crowdfunding work?

 The website is like a middleman that raises money on your behalf but charges commission too.
-Whether you call it processing fees or whatever, either the donor’s or the recipient or both would have to pay maybe 3% or 5% which is cool after all though they may claim it is all for free.
+Whether you call it processing fees, either the donor’s or the recipient’s or both would have to pay maybe 3% or 5%, which is fantastic after all though they may claim it is all for free.

 - Crowdrise represents the website for the easiest task of raising charity funding.
 Inspirational social work would certainly fund a crutch here.